pgEdge/spock/README.md

 * Prelim support for Hidden Columns
 * A couple small bug fixes from pgLogical
 * Native support for Failover Slots via integrating pg_failover_slots extension
+* Paralell slots support for insert only workloads

 Our initial production version was 3.1 and included the following: